On-Property Container

 How do you move a container on the same property?

-We do not drag containers across the ground.
+We do not drag containers across the ground, which would destroy your lawn or driveway.
 Our trucks use heavy-duty winches to pull the empty container onto a tilt-bed trailer, drive it to the new spot on your lot, and gently slide it back down.

 Can you extract a container that is stuck in the mud?

 Yes.
+Pacific Northwest rain makes sinking containers a common issue.
 Our hydraulic winches are incredibly powerful and can pull containers out of soft ground or mud, provided our trucks have a solid, dry surface to park on while performing the extraction.

 How much does it cost to move a container 50 feet?

-Because there is no highway mileage involved, on-property repositioning is billed at a flat rate for the dispatch and winch service.
+Because there is no highway mileage involved, on-property repositioning in the Greater Portland area is billed at a flat rate for the dispatch and winch service.
 Simply enter 'On Property' in our quote form for exact pricing.

 Can you reposition a loaded container?